GeekatplayStudio/comfyui-hitem3d/README.md

 - **Image to 3D Generation**: Convert single images to 3D models
 - **Multi-view Support**: Use front, back, left, and right images for better results
 - **Multiple Output Formats**: Support for OBJ, GLB, STL, and FBX formats
+- **🆕 Interactive 3D Preview**: View generated models directly in ComfyUI with controls
 - **Flexible Generation Types**: Geometry-only, texture-only, or complete generation
 - **Multiple Model Versions**: Support for v1.0, v1.5, and portrait-specific models
 - **Configurable Parameters**: Resolution, face count, and other generation parameters
+- **Professional Setup Wizard**: Easy configuration for new users

 ## Installation